jeppeman/highResImageViewer/README.md

 <b>Usage example 1:</b>

-Let's say you have a container which looks like this:
+Let's say you have a container with two images like the following:

 <code>
   \<div class="image-container"\>